dodo-foundation/linux-learns/nginx-loadbalancer-configuration.md

 **_configuration_**

-In this section 2 apache container running as a server
+In this section 2 Nginx container running as a server
   * Nginx1
   * Nginx2

 _create Nginx DockerFile_

-**Note:** To create an Apache container, go to this post.
+**Note:** To create an Nginx container, go to this post.

 https://github.com/dodo-foundation/linux-learns/blob/main/dockercustom_https.md